|Contents||Bulletin||Scripting in shell and Perl||Network troubleshooting||History||Humor|

 But self-sacrifice is not the issue: tossing away the defense that copyleft provides, which protects the freedom of the whole community, is sacrificing more than yourself.
 Those who granted the X Consortium's request entrusted the community's future to the good will of the X Consortium.

 Usually GPL enforced restrictions are not important for small products in semi-prototype phases.
-And judging by the content of freshmeat.net this semi-prototype (version 0.1) stage comprises the lion share of all GPLed software.
+And judging by the content of freshmeat.net this semi-prototype (version 0.1, so to speak) stage comprises the lion share of all GPLed software posted on the site.

 One popular and proven solution to the GPL incompatibility problem is dual licensing.
 Dual licensing was first introduced by Perl and became a common practice in open source projects like Mozilla and OpenOffice.
 For example the OpenOffice.org source code provides open and free access to the technology both for the GPL community and for commercial developers or companies that cannot use the GPL.
 Thus, through the combined use of GPL/LGPL and SISSL, OpenOffice developers can provide a better level of adherence to standards (an innovation inherent in SISSL) than either BSD or GPL license can provide.
 Important and positive feature of dual licensing is that commercial developers can drop GPL is derivative products and thus have incentives to participate in the project despite its association with GPL.